ansible-collections/community.general/README.md

 ### Communication

-We have a dedicated Working Group for Ansible development.

-You can find other people interested on the following [Libera.chat](https://libera.chat/) IRC channels -
-- `#ansible` - For general use questions and support.
-- `#ansible-devel` - For discussions on developer topics and code related to features or bugs in ansible-core.
-- `#ansible-community` - For discussions on community topics and community meetings, and for general development questions for community collections.
+We announce important development changes and releases through Ansible's [The Bullhorn newsletter](https://eepurl.com/gZmiEP).
+If you are a collection developer, be sure you are subscribed.

+Join us in the `#ansible` (general use questions and support), `#ansible-community` (community and collection development questions), and other [IRC channels](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels) on [Libera.chat](https://libera.chat).

+We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
+Track [The Bullhorn newsletter](https://eepurl.com/gZmiEP) and join us.

 For more information about communities, meetings and agendas see [Community Wiki](https://github.com/ansible/community/wiki/Community).

-For more information about [communication](https://docs.ansible.com/ansible/latest/community/communication.html)
+For more information about communication, refer to the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ### Publishing New Version